sathya-selvz/Yogasathya_S/README.md

 Here are a few projects I've worked on:

-- [Flask Keylogger App](https://github.com/sathya-selvz/Flask-Keylogger-Web-App)- Simple Bank App application using python and flask.
+- [Flask Keylogger App](https://github.com/sathya-selvz/Flask-Keylogger-Web-App)- Simple keylogger application using Python and Flask

 ## 📫 Connect with Me